Zeros of derivatives of strictly non-real meromorphic functions: Intermediate steps for Theorems and

 If $T$ is non-constant then $T'/T$ has at least two poles in $\C$, since $\widetilde T = 1/T$, and so $f'$ has at least two zeros in $\C$, counting multiplicities.
 This is a contradiction, and so $f$ is given by (\ref{thm1con1})(iii).

 Assume henceforth that $R = f'/f$ is a rational function.
-The same argument as in the previous paragraph shows that $F_0 $ and $ F_1$ in (\ref{nrc1}) are rational functions, while $K_0$ and $K_1$ are constant.
+Then so are $F_0$ and $F_1$ in (\ref{nrc1}), and the same argument as in the previous paragraph shows that $K_0$ and $K_1$ are constant.
 However, Lemmas \ref{lemnosimple} and \ref{lem4} and the fact that $f$ is strictly non-real imply the following: $G_0 \neq F_0$ and $G_1 \neq F_1$; neither $f'/f$ nor $f''/f'$ is real; any zero of $f$ is real, simple and unique, and the same applies to zeros of $f'$ and~$R$.

 Suppose first that $R(\infty) = \infty$.
 Then $R$, since it has at most one zero, must have form $R(z) = \alpha (z - x_0)$ with $x_0 \in \R$ and $0 \neq \alpha \in \C$, so that $f''(z)/f(z) = \alpha + \alpha^2 (z-x_0)^2$.
 Because $f''$ has only real zeros, $\alpha $ is real and so is $f'/f$, a contradiction.